Do You Need a CACI Attorney in California?

 A child abuse conviction in California can change your life completely.
 Upon sentencing, you will be placed on the Child Abuse Central Index for the remainder of your life.
 This can greatly affect your reputation and your job, especially if you are a teacher or caregiver.
 However, a skilled CACI attorney may be able to have your name removed from the registry.
 If you have been charged with child abuse, you need to hire an experienced CACI lawyer.

-With help from The Law Offices of Visco & Wohl, LLP, you may be able to get your name removed and get your life back.
+With help from Wohl Law, you may be able to get your name removed and get your life back.
 Read more below or simply pick up the phone and call us at (909) 689-4292 for free, immediate advice from an experienced attorney.

 What is the CACI?

 The California Department of Justice (CDOJ) administers the Child Abuse Central Index (CACI), a statewide database used by law enforcement and agencies that provide children’s services.
 The purpose of CACI is to aid in the investigation and prevention of child abuse and neglect and to protect minors from further abuse.

 CACI was created in 1965 and has since been incorporated under sections 11164-11174.3 of the California Penal Code following the passage of the Child Abuse and Neglect Reporting Act (CANRA).
 1 CANRA is a body of laws that was passed in 1980 to provide definitions and procedures for mandated reporting of child abuse and neglect.

 When an individual is suspected of child abuse, a county agency initiates an investigation.
 If the allegations of child abuse or severe neglect are substantiated, a report is submitted to the CDOJ which then enters the person’s information into CACI.
 Reports may include allegations of severe neglect as well as serious physical, mental, emotional, and/or sexual abuse of a child.